Deliciously nutty, creamy, and wholesome Vegan Butter Pecan Ice Cream! Made with just 8 ingredients, thickened with oats, and free from refined sugar.

-I've been using this Cuisinart 2-Quart Ice Cream Maker for many years and can recommend it.
+I've been using this Cuisinart 2-Quart Ice Cream Maker for many years and it's still going strong.
 It's affordable, usually around $55 (although I think the price goes up in summer), and churns ice cream in about 20 minutes.
-The main downside to this type of machine is that you have to remember to freeze the canister in advance, which also means you can't make back-to-back batches.
+The main downside to this type of machine is that you have to remember to freeze the canister in advance, and you can't make back-to-back batches.

 One day soon I hope to splurge on an ice cream maker with a built in compressor like this Whynter model.
 You'll be the first to hear about it when I do! 😀

 As always, I LOVE hearing from you!
 Drop a comment below to let us know how you enjoy this Vegan Butter Pecan Ice Cream.

 More vegan ice creams without coconut milk:

 NEW!
 Chocolate Chickpea Ice Cream (nut-free)

 Vanilla-Maple Oat Ice Cream